ceph/ceph/doc/radosgw/pubsub-module.rst

 Request parameters:

 - push-endpoint: URI of an endpoint to send push notification to
-- OpaqueData: opaque data is set in the topic configuration and added to all notifications triggered by the ropic
+- OpaqueData: opaque data is set in the topic configuration and added to all notifications triggered by the topic

 The endpoint URI may include parameters depending with the type of endpoint: